uidaholib/digital-collections-template-cb-csv/pages/about.md

 To move from page to page, click on the arrows at the top and bottom of the column on the right side of the page.
 Clicking in the white space in this column above or below the small box will also move the entire page up or down.
 You can also move the page using the page up or down keys on the keyboard.

-## Takedown Request
+## Feedback

-If you have any issues with the material presented in this collection, please reach out to Devin Becker at dbecker@uidaho.edu
+ If you are a copyright owner or otherwise have exclusive control over materials presently available through this collection and do not wish your materials to be available through this website, please let us know.
+To make a takedown request, please reach out to Devin Becker at dbecker@uidaho.edu.

 <div class="row">
   <div class="col-md-12 bs-linebreak">